klippa-app/receipt-ocr/README.md

 - Response: The service returns the structured data to your application, allowing you to process it as needed.

 ## Things you need
-- A DocHorizon API key
+- A DocHorizon API key and/or license <a href="https://github.com/klippa-app/receipt-ocr#:~:text=for%20these%20details.-,License,-For%20this%20project">here</a>
 - A receipt image
 - A Python 3.6+ environment